-- 50. Detention of articles (1) If an incoming regulated article requires biosecurity measures to be taken in respect of it before biosecurity import clearance can be granted, a biosecurity officer may detain the article, and any conveyance, container or baggage in which the article is carried, for biosecurity measures to be taken. - (2) If an outgoing regulated article that requires biosecurity export clearance has not been cleared, a biosecurity officer may detain the article, and any conveyance, container or baggage in which the article is carried, until clearance or other disposition of the article under this Act. - (3) An article detained under this section shall be detained in a place specified by the officer, being a biosecurity holding area, biosecurity quarantine station or biosecurity approved premises. - (4) If an article is to be detained under this section, a biosecurity officer may - (a) direct the importer or exporter of the item to remove it to the specified place; - (b) if necessary (because the importer or exporter refuses to obey the direction, or because of the nature of the biosecurity threat,) arrange for the item to be removed to the specified place. - (5) If an article is detained under this section, a biosecurity officer shall give to the importer or exporter a notice in writing stating the reasons for the detention and, if it was removed under subsection (4) (b), the specified place. - (6) The cost of removal of an article to and its detention in a specified place is to be borne by the importer or exporter, and no compensation is payable for any loss or destruction or consequential loss caused as a result of any such removal or detention, unless negligence or malice is proved. - (7) The fees and charges for detention of an article under this section are as prescribed by regulation. - 51.
-Taking of samples (1) A biosecurity officer may, with the consent of the importer, owner or custodian, take samples from - - (a) any part of an incoming vessel or aircraft that has on board regulated articles; - (b) any warehouse containing regulated articles intended for importation; - (c) any consignment of incoming regulated articles, wherever located; - (d) any incoming container, baggage or thing that the officer reasonably suspects to be or include a regulated article. - (2) If an importer refuses consent under subsection (1), the biosecurity officer may require the person to provide appropriate samples. - (3) An importer who refuses either to allow samples to be taken or to provide samples, when required to do so under this section, commits an offence.
+- 50. (1) If an incoming regulated article requires biosecurity measures to be taken in respect of it before biosecurity import clearance can be granted, a biosecurity officer may detain the article, and any conveyance, container or baggage in which the article is carried, for biosecurity measures to be taken. - (2) If an outgoing regulated article that requires biosecurity export clearance has not been cleared, a biosecurity officer may detain the article, and any conveyance, container or baggage in which the article is carried, until clearance or other disposition of the article under this Act. - (3) An article detained under this section must be detained in a place specified by the officer, being a biosecurity holding area, biosecurity quarantine station or biosecurity approved premises. - (4) If an article is to be detained under this section, a biosecurity officer may - - (a) direct the importer or exporter of the article to remove it to the specified place; and - (b) if necessary (because the importer or exporter refuses to obey the direction, or because of the nature of the biosecurity threat), arrange for the article to be removed to the specified place. - (5) If an article is detained under this section, a biosecurity officer must give to the importer or exporter a notice in writing stating the reasons for the detention and, if it was removed under subsection (4)(b), the specified place. - (6) The cost of removal of an article to and its detention in a specified place is to be borne by the importer or exporter, and no compensation is payable for any loss or destruction or consequential loss caused as a result of any such removal or detention, unless negligence or malice is proved. - (7) The charges for detention of an article under this section are as prescribed or specified.